CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 toc: 3
 ---

-You can monitor interface (link) health using the `netq show interfaces` command.
-You can view status of the links, whether they are operating over a VRF interface, the MTU of the link, and so forth.
-Using the `hostname` option enables you to view only the interfaces for a given device.
-View changes to interfaces using the `netq show events` command.
+Use the CLI to monitor interface (link) health using the `netq show interfaces` command.

-The syntax for these commands is:
+The syntax for interface commands is:

 ```
 netq show interfaces type (bond|bridge|eth|loopback|macvlan|swp|vlan|vrf|vxlan) [state <remote-interface-state>] [around <text-time>] [json]